-As we’ve seen in the past few years, the stock market can be at its all-time high on a particular date in a particular year, such as it was on October, 2007, and then crash a year later, then be at a significantly low point further down the road (February, 2009) then back in record territory three years ago (over 26,000), then crash the following month due to the current coronavirus pandemic, and then be over 34,000 points!
+As we’ve seen in the past few years, as well as this week, the stock market can be at its all-time high on a particular date in a particular year, such as it was on October, 2007, and then crash a year later, then be at a significantly low point further down the road (February, 2009) then back in record territory three years ago (over 26,000), then crash the following month due to the current coronavirus pandemic, and then be over 34,000 points!

 Today, it’s a real rollercoaster!